cirosantilli/algorithm-cheat/programming.md

 - regex
 - language normal form

+- web/db/text editor
+- simulation: model + algorithm (differential els) predict the future
+- optimization

 ##hacker culture

-“Do you pine for the nice days of Minix-1.1, when men were men and wrote their own device drivers?”
+"Do you pine for the nice days of Minix-1.1, when men were men and wrote their own device drivers?"
 Linus Torvalds